モロッコ

 • Breakfast

-• Private car transfer You will be picked up at the hotel and driven to Marrakesh.
+• Private transfer by car You will be picked up at the hotel and transferred to Marrakech.

 (About 1 hour)

-• Meknes sightseeing Stop in Meknes for a short visit to the main sites of this royal city (Bab Mansour gate, Sahrij Souani, etc.).
+• Meknes sightseeing Stop in Meknes for a short visit to the main sites of the imperial city (Bab Mansour gate, Sahrij Souani, etc.).
 [English Guide]

 (About 4 hours)